voschezang/coding-handbook/collaboration/scrum-guide.md

 - Time-based estimation.
 Based on the amount of resources available.
 - Complexity-based estimation.
 Independent of the amount of resources.

-The product **vision expresses** the avlue that a product should deliver, and to whom.
+The **product vision** expresses the avlue that a product should deliver, and to whom.
 [Ideally](https://www.scrum.org/resources/characteristics-product-vision) it is:

 - Aspritational.
 Encouraging.
 - Transparent and consise.
 - Human and relatable.
 Emphasizing users and stakeholders.
 - Clear and unambiguous.
 What to do and what not to do.

+Shared understanding it vital.
+It is most usefull when the team is fully aware of it.

 ### Commitments